wroclawianka/car-service-webpage/README.md

 # car-service-webpage

-A Webpage of unexisting service company.
+A webpage of unexisting service company.

 Used in this project:
 - jQuery